Daikundi Province: Economy

-Market and Agriculture

-The Market of Daykundi is pretty functional throughout the year but it has its struggles over the winter season as communications become difficult.
+The Market of Daikundi is pretty functional throughout the year but it has its struggles over the winter season as communications become difficult.

 As a result of the above situation, the market and traders in the district centers make enough food stocks at their household level to ensure that there are enough stocks during the winter season.

-Almond Festival Celebration in Day Kundi
+Almond festival

-The first Gole Badam Festival was celebrated in Daykundi Province three years ago.
-In 2010, the Hazara People International Network recommended that this Festival be held to commemorate the blossoming of the almond tree.
+The first Gole Badam Festival was held in Daikundi 14 years ago.
+In 2010, the Hazara International Network recommended that this Festival be held to commemorate the blossoming of the almond tree.

 Almonds are the province's principal agricultural commodity, and many households rely on them for livelihood.
-While the rest of Afghanistan is known for its opium production, Hazaristan, particularly Daykundi, has opted to focus on almond agriculture.

-The city's Almond Festival, an annual event hosted by the province government, drew nearly 4,000 people from all across Dai Kundi to each celeb on yearly basis.
+The city's Almond Festival, an annual event hosted by the province government, drew nearly 4,000 people from across Daikundi to celebrate.

-Almond cultivation is a major contributor to the Dai Kundi economy, and the almond festival brings together farmers, citizens, and government officials to enjoy and pray for a plentiful harvest.
-Almonds are the only significant commodity produced in Dai Kundi that is exported outside of Afghanistan.

-According to the Ministry of Agriculture, Dai Kundi produces over 5,500 tons of almonds every year, accounting for around 11% of Afghanistan's total almond production.
-Zabul, Ghazni, Samangan, and Balkh are other important almond-growing regions.
+Almond cultivation is a major contributor to the Daikundi economy.

 Districts

-Daikundi province has 10 districts: Nili, Sangi Takht, Khadir, Gizab, Ishtarlay, Miramor, Shahristan, Kajran, Kiti, and Pato.
+Daikundi province has 9 districts: Nili, Sangi Takht, Khadir, Gizab, Ishtarlay, Miramor, Shahristan, Kajran, and Kiti.